ontop/ontop-examples/ontop-v3-tutorial/session1/university-1.md

 ### SPARQL

+1. Go to the "Window" - "Tabs" - "Ontop SPARQL" tab
-1. Select Ontop in the “Reasoner” menu
+2. Select Ontop in the “Reasoner” menu
-2. Start the reasoner
+3. Start the reasoner
-3. Run the following query:
+4. Run the following query in "ontop query editor":

 ```sparql
 PREFIX : <http://example.org/voc#>